QualitativeDataRepository/iqmrnavigator/modules/fieldwork.md

   - Barrett, C. B., & Cason, J. (2020).
 Predeparture Preparations. *Overseas research II: A practical guide*.
 Routledge. (ebook pdf is available at SU library)

   - Altman, M. (2009).
 Funding, funding. *PS: Political Science & Politics*, *42*(03), 521-526. doi:10.1017/S1049096509090830

+  - Awal, Mohammed, et al. Forthcoming.
+“Perfect Planning May be Impossible… but You *Can* Work to Change Knowledge Production.”
+In *The Handbook of Field Research*, edited by Naomi Holmes and Dan Hammett, Routledge.

 ### 3:30pm - 5:00pm – Operating in the Field: Overview of Data-Collection Techniques